Building the fundamental

 The Relationship Foundation of Virginia, formerly First Things First of Greater Richmond, recognizes that the strength of our community and the future of our city lies in the health of the family.

 When our families and relationships are healthy, life is richer and more fun.
-Without strong, lasting relationships, life can be harder, feel emptier and lead to more challenges – not only for us, but for our communities.
+Without strong families, marriages and lasting relationships, life can be harder, feel emptier and lead to more challenges – not only for us, but for our communities.

-As our name suggests, Relationship Foundation of Virginia is dedicated to building the fundamental element of strong communities: healthy relationships and families.
+As our name suggests, Relationship Foundation of Virginia is a 501(c)(3) nonprofit dedicated to building the fundamental element of strong communities: healthy relationships, marriages and families.

-For youth, we deliver programs that teach self-respect and respect for others.
-For individuals – single or in long-term relationships and marriages – we lead engaging programs to create awareness and provide the practical tools to pursue and sustain strong relationships.
+For individuals – single or in long-term relationships and marriages – we offer coaching and lead engaging programs to create awareness and provide the practical tools to pursue and sustain strong and fulfilling relationships.

 By understanding the complexity and joys of relationships, we help everyone we serve be more successful, which makes our community a better place to live.

 A native Virginian, Chris spent the first part of his career teaching at the elementary and middle school levels.
 Inspired by his students, he coordinated fundraisers that helped shed light on the challenges they were facing.
 After several successful events, it led him out of the classroom and into the non-profit world.
 More than ten years later, Chris draws from his experiences as an educator, a father to four boys and a loving husband to lead the Relationship Foundation of Virginia.